bxparks/AceButton/README.md

 * `buttonState`
   * the `HIGH` or `LOW` button state that generated this event

+The `aceButton` pointer should be used only to extract information about the button that triggered the event.
+It should **not** be used to modify the button's internal variables in any way within the eventHandler.
+The logic in `AceButton.check()` assumes that those internal variable are held constant, and if they are changed by the eventHandler, unpredictable results may occur.
+(I was tempted to make the `aceButton` a pointer to a `const AceButton` but this cause too many viral changes to the code which seemed to increase the complexity without too much benefit.)

 If you are using only a single button, then you should need to check only the `eventType`.

+It is not expected that `buttonState` will be needed very often.
+It should be sufficient to exmaine just the `eventType` to determine the action that needs to be performed.
+Part of the difficulty with this parameter is that it has the value of `LOW` or `HIGH`, but the physical interpreation of those values depends on whether the button was wired with a pull-up or pull-down resister.
+The helper function `AceButton::isReleased(uint8_t buttonState)` is provided to make this determination if you need it.

 #### One EventHandler